 Equity Securities Risk.
-Common stock, MLP common units and other equity securities may be affected by macro-economic and other factors affecting the stock market in general, including without limitation, expectations of interest rates, investor sentiment towards the natural resources sector, changes in an issuer's financial condition and poor performance of a particular issuer.
+Common stock, MLP common units and other equity securities may be affected by macroeconomic and other factors affecting the stock market in general, including without limitation, expectations of interest rates, investor sentiment towards the natural resources sector, changes in an issuer's financial condition, poor performance of a particular issuer, national or international political events, natural disasters, and the spread of infectious illness or other public health issue.

 Large-Cap, Mid-Cap and Small-Cap Companies Risk.
 The Portfolio's investment in larger companies is subject to the risk that larger companies are sometimes unable to attain the high growth rates of successful, smaller companies, especially during extended periods of economic expansion.
 Securities of mid-cap and small-cap companies may be more volatile and less liquid than the securities of large-cap companies.

 Non-U.S. Securities Risk.
 Investments in securities of non-U.S. issuers (including Canadian issuers) involve risks not ordinarily associated with investments in securities and instruments of U.S. issuers.
 Non-U.S. securities exchanges, brokers and companies may be subject to less government supervision and regulation than exists in the U.S. Dividend and interest income may be subject to withholding and other non-U.S. taxes, which may adversely affect the net return on such investments.
 There may be difficulty in obtaining or enforcing a court judgment abroad.
 In addition, it may be difficult to effect repatriation of capital invested in certain countries.
 When investing in securities issued by non-U.S. issuers, there is also the risk that the value of such an investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.

 PFIC Tax Risk.
 The Portfolio may own shares in foreign investment entities that constitute "passive foreign investment companies" ("PFICs") for U.S. tax purposes.
-In order to avoid U.S. federal income tax and an additional interest charge on any "excess distribution" from PFICs or gain from the disposition of shares of a PFIC, the Portfolio may elect to "mark-to-market" annually its investments in a PFIC, which will result in the Portfolio being taxed as if it had sold and repurchased all the PFIC stock at the end of each year.
-Alternatively, in order to avoid the "excess distribution" rules, the Portfolio may elect to treat a PFIC as a "gualified electing fund" (a "QEF election"), which would require the Portfolio to include in taxable income its allocable share of the PFIC's income and net capital gains annually, regardless of whether it receives distributions from the PFIC.
-Under proposed Treasury Regulations, such inclusions with respect to a PFIC for which a Portfolio makes a QEF election would not be qualifying dividend income of the Portfolio for purposes of maintaining its status as a regulated investment company ("RIC") except to the extent that the Portfolio receives currently distributions from the PFIC of the earnings attributable to the income inclusions.
+In order to avoid U.S. federal income tax and an additional interest charge on any "excess distribution" from PFICs or gain from the disposition of shares of a PFIC, the Portfolio may elect to "markto-market" annually its investments in a PFIC, which will result in the Portfolio being taxed as if it had sold and repurchased all the PFIC stock at the end of each year.
+Alternatively, in order to avoid the "excess distribution" rules, the Portfolio may elect to treat a PFIC as a "qualified electing fund" (a "QEF election"), which would require the Portfolio to include in taxable income its allocable share of the PFIC's income and net capital gains annually, regardless of whether it receives distributions from the PFIC.
+Under Treasury Regulations issued in 2019, earnings include in income under a QEF election would be qualifying dividend income for a RIC if either (i) the earnings attributable to the inclusions are distributed in the taxable year of the inclusion, or (ii) such earnings are derived with respect to the RIC's business of investing in stock, securities or currencies.
 To make a QEF election, the Fund must obtain certain annual information from the PFICs in which it invests, which may be impossible to obtain.